 The importance of cross-border cooperation and coordination in the fight against the global COVID-19 pandemic has been highlighted since it began.
 In particular, international clinical research efforts need to be connected and synchronized to ensure that results are obtained rapidly while remaining robust, reproducible and reliable.

-With this aim in mind, two ambitious projects financed by the European Commission, EU-RESPONSE and RECOVER, established a joint coordination module between them.
+With this aim in mind, initially, two ambitious projects financed by the European Commission, EU-RESPONSE and RECOVER, established a joint coordination module between them.
 This module allows them to address the most pressing research questions through large adaptive platform trials (APT), while avoiding duplications and maximizing the use of resources.
+This collaboration was further extended to incorporate ECRAID-Prime and VACCELERATE into the module.
 As new COVID-19 APT projects funded by the European Commission have arisen, they have integrated this joint coordination module.
+The scope of which has also expanded to include new outbreaks including MPox.

 The EU-funded projects

 The RECOVER project has a multidisciplinary approach to tackle the COVID-19 pandemic.
 It provides support for the activities and the expansion of the REMAP-CAP APT in Europe.
-Furthermore, the RECOVER project incorporates observational studies in the primary care and hospital settings, clinical biological studies including transcontinental cooperation, epidemiologic and modelling studies, and social science studies.
+Furthermore, the RECOVER project incorporates observational studies in the primary care and hospital settings, clinical biological studies including transcontinental cooperation, epidemiologic and modeling studies, and social science studies.

 EU-RESPONSE is a 5-year project that includes two broad Pan-European APTs, DisCoVeRy and EU-SolidAct.
 The EU-RESPONSE consortium is composed of 22 partners, bringing together multidisciplinary partners from across the continent.